heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

 The `getPartitions` method expects the following arguments:

 * `QuadKeyPartitionsRequest` or `PartitionsRequest`.
-* `abortSignal` &ndash; a signal object that allows you to communicate with the request (such as a `fetch`) and, if required, abort it  using the `AbortController` object.
+* `abortSignal` &ndash; a signal object that allows you to communicate with the request (such as the `fetch` request) and, if required, abort it  using the `AbortController` object.
 For more information, see [`AbortSignal` documentation](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).

-To fetch partitions metadata from Query API by `QuadKey`, use `QuadKeyPartitionsRequest`.
-It expects a quadKey, depth (from 0 to 4), and version (optional).
+To fetch partitions metadata from the `query` API by `QuadKey`, use `QuadKeyPartitionsRequest`.
+It expects a quadkey, depth (from 0 to 4), and layer version (optional).

 ```typescript
 import { QuadKeyPartitionsRequest } from "@here/olp-sdk-dataservice-read";